TANTODORI

 Tanto dori

-Knife attacks
+Knife defense

-Notes on tantodori
+Notes on tantodori defense and attacks

 1. Some techniques should be excluded from tantodori, because they lack control of the tanto.